 Top global oil exporter Saudi Arabia launches car-free city

-[RIYADH] Saudi Arabia, the world's top crude exporter, announced Sunday the launch of an eco-city "with zero cars, zero streets and zero carbon emissions" at its futuristic NEOM mega development.
+SAUDI Arabia, the world's top crude exporter, announced on Sunday the launch of an eco-city "with zero cars, zero streets and zero carbon emissions" at its futuristic Neom mega development.

-It consists of "a city of a million residents with a length of 170 kilometre that preserves 95 per cent of nature within NEOM, with zero cars, zero streets and zero carbon emissions," he said.
+It consists of "a city of a million residents with a length of 170 km that preserves 95 per cent of nature within Neom, with zero cars, zero streets and zero carbon emissions", he said.

-"We need to transform the concept of a conventional city into that of a futuristic one," added the de facto leader of the Arab world's leading economy, regularly ranked among the world's most polluting countries.

 Your feedback is important to us Tell us what you think.
 Email us at btuserfeedback@sph.com.sg